Packaged Food Market Size and Share

 Recent Industry Developments

-- July 2025: On its Founders Day, Campco unveiled three new chocolate offerings at its head office in Mangaluru.
+- July 2025: Campco unveiled three new chocolate offerings at its head office in Mangaluru.
 The lineup includes Dark Delight dark chocolate, Dome Delight premium truffles, and the newly introduced orange-flavoured Campco Eclairs.

-- April 2025: Britannia Industries Ltd has unveiled its eagerly awaited Greek yogurt range, marking a significant milestone in the brand's quest for innovation.
-Through this introduction, Britannia seeks not only to broaden the yogurt category but also to raise consumer standards with its emphasis on enhanced flavor, transparent formulations, and a distinctly contemporary brand image.
+- April 2025: Britannia Industries Ltd has launched its much-anticipated Greek yogurt range, underscoring a pivotal moment in the brand's innovation journey.
+With this debut, Britannia aims to expand the yogurt category while elevating consumer expectations, spotlighting its commitment to superior flavor, clear formulations, and a modern brand identity.

 Global Packaged Food Market Report Scope